-Snapshot profiles have been developed in accordance with the GHG Protocol Global Protocol for Community-Scale Greenhouse Gas Emission Inventories (GPC).
+Snapshot profiles have been developed in accordance with the Greenhouse gas Global Protocol for Community-Scale Greenhouse Gas Emission Inventories (GPC).
 The GPC Protocol is designed to promote best practice greenhouse gas accounting and reporting.

-We held an open webinar in November 2019 to discuss how councils and communities around Australia can use Snapshot to drive action!
+Our November 2019 webinar outlines how councils and communities around Australia can use Snapshot to drive action.
 With special presentations and updates from BZE, Cities Power Partnership, ICLEI Oceania and Ironbark, we explain how Snapshot works; how to get the best out of it for your council or community; how to turn community emissions profiles into action; and looked to the future of Snapshot and emissions profiles with input and questions from attendees.
 The Q&A session from this webinar has been collated into a handy report which you can download here.

 The GCoM is an international program that supports councils in tracking progress and provides comprehensive guidance on reporting, mitigation, and adaptation.
 Participating councils benefit from the knowledge of the international community and the global recognition program.